picocms/Pico/content-sample/index.md

 ## Customization

-Pico is highly customizable in two different ways: On the one hand you can change Picos appearance by using themes, on the other hand you can add new functionality by using plugins.
-Doing the former includes changing Picos HTML, CSS and JavaScript, the latter mostly consists of PHP programming.
+Pico is highly customizable in two different ways: On the one hand you can change Pico's appearance by using themes, on the other hand you can add new functionality by using plugins.
+Doing the former includes changing Pico's HTML, CSS and JavaScript, the latter mostly consists of PHP programming.

 This is all Greek to you?
 Don't worry, you don't have to spend time on these